streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    activity_df = {}
    ```

-1. Iterate through selected rows and save each members' activity in the dictionary indexed by their name.
+1. Iterate through selected rows and save each member's activity in the dictionary indexed by their name.

    ```python
    for person in people: